 What does an abnormal alkaline phosphatase level mean?

 Alkaline phosphatase (ALP) comes mainly from the cells lining bile ducts and from bones - particularly growing bones.
+Therefore it is commonly raised during childhood and puberty.
 It rises if there is slow or blocked flow in the bile ducts, if the bile ducts are damaged and in bone disorders.
 If the cause is in the liver, the GGT is also abnormal, whereas if it's the bone, the GGT is usually normal.
 ALP is also raised during the third trimester of pregnancy.

-Common causes of raised ALP with other abnormalities on your tests include:
+Common causes of raised ALP with other abnormalities on your liver function tests include:

 Isolated raised ALP can occur in: